 In the UK, the average lifetime for a clothing garment is 2.2 years.
-The value of unused clothing in wardrobes is £30 billion, with each household’s annual textile footprint the equivalent of driving a car for 6,000 miles and uses an amount of water equal to filling 1,000 bathtubs.
+The value of unused clothing in wardrobes is £30 billion, with each household’s annual textile footprint the equivalent of driving a car for 6,000 miles and uses an amount of water equal to filling 1,000 bathtubs!

-The dress
+The Dress

 If you desire to buy a dress to keep, can you investigate buying second-hand or vintage?
 A wedding dress is often only worn once, hence second-hand dresses look like new, while being cheaper and more sustainable.
 In Exeter, the second-hand wedding dress shop La Boutique sells pre-loved dresses and all profits go to a charity that pay for weddings for people with terminal illness.
 Gumtree, Oxfam, Facebook Marketplace, eBay and Bride2Bride offer second-hand dresses from designers online.